 Which Lino Block Is the Most Eco-friendly?

 As linocut tends to accumulate a lot of offcuts destined for the bin, I feel it important to point out that battleship grey lino is the only fully biodegradable of the relief print blocks, and will not release harmful gases or toxins as it breaks down.
 The other blocks are made from PVC and can be recycled, although to find a means of recycling your relief print offcuts may prove difficult.
-However, PVC production requires relatively low energy in comparison to other plastics, and because it is relatively resistant to breaking down, only releases small quantities of dioxins.
-It is one of the more eco-friendly plastics, but using wood from a sustainable source or genuine lino will always be more eco-friendly.
+As well as this, when considering the dioxins released in the production of PVC, using wood from a sustainable source or genuine lino will always be more eco-friendly.